marjacob/cardinal/README.md

 ```

 There are currently no actions to perform server-side.

+## Extending Cardinal

+Because Cardinal uses the `irc3` library, we have inherited its plugin system.
+Take a look at the files in `cardinal/plugins/` to see how the existing plugins have been developed.
+Please refer to the [`irc3` documentation](https://irc3.readthedocs.org/en/latest/) for more information.

+You should be aware that the `irc3` library uses the [`docopt` library](http://docopt.org) extensively, and the plugin system depends on it.
+This is weird but also good.
+I am a bit confused myself.

+New plugins may be submitted with pull requests!

 ## More information
 To read more about `requirements.txt` versus `requirements-to-freeze.txt`, refer to [this article](http://www.kennethreitz.org/essays/a-better-pip-workflow) by Kenneth Reitz.